borisdev/resume/zillow.md

 - [values](https://www.zillow.com/careers/our-values/)

-## Distilling Zillow's 8 Core Values into three parts
+## Distilling Zillow's eight core values into three parts

 1. The View - Purpose - customer
 2. The Practice - have an open state of mind - put on the light - use all information